Learn how to integrate your Zoom accounts with Skilljar and how to create live training events within courses.

 - Click "New event" and select Zoom, then input the event name, location, start and end times, available seats, instructor name and description.

-- The Instructor field will take freeform entry with "instructor name <email address>" and it will present a dropdown with previously entered names or Instructors available from your authenticated Zoom account:
+- The Instructor field will accept freeform entry with "instructor name <email address>" and it will present a dropdown with previously entered names or Instructors available from your authenticated Zoom account:

 - Click "Save"